What are eating disorders?

 Eating disorders are real, complex, and devastating conditions that can have serious consequences for health, productivity, and relationships.
 They are not a fad, phase or lifestyle choice.
 They are potentially life-threatening conditions affecting every aspect of the person‘s functioning, including school performance, brain development, emotional, social, and physical well-being.

-Please view our Letter to Parents of Students in Grades Five through Twelve from the Director of School and Community Relations.
+Please view our Letter to Letter to Parents of Students in Grades Five through Twelve from the Coordinator of Student Services.

 Eating disorders affect both males and females of all ages.